A. Paul's trouble in Asia.

 For as the sufferings of Christ abound in us, so our consolation also abounds through Christ.
 Now if we are afflicted, it is for your consolation and salvation, which is effective for enduring the same sufferings which we also suffer.
 Or if we are comforted, it is for your consolation and salvation.
 And our hope for you is steadfast, because we know that as you are partakers of the sufferings, so also you will partake of the consolation.

 b.
-So our consolation also abounds through Christ: Because Paul’s sufferings were the sufferings of Christ, Jesus was not distant from Paul in his trials.
-He was right there, identifying with the apostle, and comforting Paul.
+So our consolation also abounds through Christ: Because Paul's sufferings were the sufferings of Christ, Jesus was not distant from Paul in his trials.
+He was right there, identifying with the apostle and comforting him.

 i.
 "As the hotter the day, the greater the dew at night; so the hotter the time of trouble, the greater the dews of refreshing from God."
 (Trapp)

 ii.
 We can count on it: when sufferings abound, consolation also abounds.
 Jesus is there to bring comfort if we will receive it.
 Of course, this assumes we are not suffering as a murderer, a thief, an evildoer, or as a busybody in other people's matters.
 Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify God in this matter.
 (1 Peter 4:15-16)

 iii.
 "It is not of suffering as suffering that the apostle here speaks.
 There is no tendency in pain to produce holiness.
 It is only of Christian suffering and of that sufferings of Christians, that is, of suffering endured for Christ and in a Christian manner, that the apostle says it is connected with salvation, or that it tends to work out for those who suffer an eternal weight of glory."
 (Hodge)